Find how to get from Vancouver to Victoria, BC:

 - Exceptionally useful online account management tool.
 Monitor your data usage in real time and change your phone plan online.

 2) Fido (Rogers): Our summary of Fido will be brief as its owned by Rogers as well.
 Meaning the network coverage is effectively the same as Rogers.
-Customer service is also responsive.
-The prices are slightly cheaper depending on your usage.
-Personally, I always prefer the legacy brand when the price difference isn’t significant; you can generally expect better customer support from the parent brand.
+Customer service is also responsive and reliable.
+The prices are slightly cheaper depending on your usage – low data usage is cheaper than Rogers phone plans.
+(Personally, I always prefer the legacy brand when the price difference isn’t significant; you can generally expect better customer support from the parent brand.)

 Low Data Usage – 500 GB Data & 500 Minutes Canada-Wide Calling & Unlimited Canada Texting @ $45/Month (No Tab)